Mariners turn in signature performance in 9-3 loss to the Angels

 (This is the part where the Mariners’ offense can’t deliver timely hits.)

+“The fourth inning was huge,” Mariners manager Scott Servais concluded after the game.

 The fourth inning alone would have been enough for Los Angeles to escape sunny Seattle with a series win on Sunday.
 But, just for good measure, Pujols, Garneau and Mike Trout each cranked solo homers as well.
 Kikuchi was knocked around for nine hits and seven runs in five innings.

+“I feel like I’m not really getting into good counts, and that’s something I struggled with today,” Kikuchi said through a translator.

-The Mariners’ bullpen was equally underwhelming, as Erik Swanson and Matt Festa allowed a solo homer apiece in the final four frames.
+The Mariners’ bullpen was also underwhelming, as Erik Swanson and Matt Festa allowed a solo homer apiece in the final four frames.
 On the other side, Angels pitchers Dillon Peters, Noe Ramirez, Adalberto Mejia and Luis Garcia combined to scatter 10 hits and one run in eight innings, stranding 10.

-And, yes, Seattle second baseman Dee Gordon went 3-for-4 with three singles.
+And, yes, Seattle second baseman Dee Gordon went 3 for 4 with three singles.
 Center fielder Mallex Smith got the Mariners on the board in the seventh, chopping an awkward double down the third base line that scored Austin Nola.
 They added two more runs in the ninth, via a Santana single and a Trevor Cahill wild pitch.

-There were occasional exceptions in Seattle’s forgettable series finale.
+“Dee found something a little bit in his game,” Servais said of Gordon, who had six hits in nine plate appearances in the series.
+“The last time we were in Anaheim we gave him last Sunday off and he had a good pinch hit late in that game, and sometimes it’s just one at-bat that gets you back locked in.
+He had a very productive at-bat.
+He’s swinging the bat really good since then.
+Hopefully it continues.
+We need him.
+We need him to be productive.”

 But you know how it ended.